Streaming Music for Business: Requirements and Exemptions

 As a business owner, you are responsible to ensure every manager and location within your business adheres to music licensing regulations.

 This is especially important when managing a multi-location business.
 Legal nuance and license requirements can complicate things quickly.
-With music being so easily accessible through free streaming services, managers within the organization may violate copyright law without even realizing.
+With music being so easily accessible through free streaming services, managers within the organization may violate copyright law without even realizing it.

 Common Questions About Streaming Music in a Business